ewhicher/matter/content/collections/pages/product-launchpad.md

     enabled: true
   -
     id: ldbr0vvs
-    text: "What's it going to take to bring this new service to market?"
+    text: "What's it going to take to launch a new service in the market?"
     type: row
     enabled: true
   -